 1.5 cups of flour

 Half cup of coconut oil (or sunflower or other vegetable oil)

 Cinnamon powder (as much as you want really, I sprinkle it all over the mixture)

 half teaspoon of baking soda (bi-carb of soda)

-Extras: You can use any extra ingredients you want such as nuts but I recommend some vegan chocolate chips.
+Extras: You can use any extra ingredients you want such as walnuts or vegan chocolate chips.